lowrycode/ski-arise-project/README.md

 ![Navigation bar on smaller screens](assets/images/readme/nav-bar-collapsible.jpg)

 The items are listed in the order of priority that the users are likely to want to visit them and the CTA button is also included here.
-Clicking on the brand logo also navigates back to the homepage.
+Clicking on the brand logo provides an alternative method for navigating to the homepage - this may be preferred by mobile and tablet users who would otherwise have to expand the navigation menu.

-The default behaviour of the Bootstrap Navbar is retained (i.e. the hover effects and lighter font showing the active page).
+The default behaviour of the Bootstrap Navbar is retained (i.e. the hover effects and the lighter font showing the active page).

-*NOTE: the **About Us** link navigates to a section on the homepage and therefore the navigation bar currently does not collapse automatically on smaller screens when navigating between the **Home** and **About Us** links.
+***NOTE:** the **About Us** link navigates to a section on the homepage and therefore the navigation bar currently does not collapse automatically on smaller screens when navigating between the **Home** and **About Us** links.
 This is a bug with the bootstrap library and requires additional javascript to enforce the correct behaviour.*

 ### Contact Us Section